 Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
-Parents stay informed on upcoming events and school activities through Edulink, the school website, flyers, monthly newsletters (Bear Essentials), personal notes, classroom letters, phone calls, and emails.
-Contact the principal, classroom teacher, or office staff at (805) 641-5420 for more information on how to become involved in your child's learning environment.
+Parents stay informed on upcoming events and school activities through automated phone messages, Google calendars, the school website, school marquee, weekly classroom reports, and informal flyers.
+Contact the principal at (805) 641-5496 ext.
+1012 for more information on how to become involved in your child's learning environment.